Cytinus hypocistis

-Cytinus hypocistis is an ant-pollinated species of parasitic plant in the family Cytinaceae having four subspecies.
+Cytinus hypocistis is an ant-pollinated species of obligate parasitic plant in the family Cytinaceae having four subspecies, which is parasitic on Cistus (rock-rose) species.
 It is found primarily in locations that surround the Mediterranean Sea, and is the type for the genus Cytinus.
 The binomial has been conserved.

+Description

+Cytinus hypocistis is an endophytic root holoparasite that has no chlorophyll, external roots, leaves, or stems.
+It is a perennial that spends most of its life completely inside the root tissue of its host, and the flowers of Cytinus hypocistis are the only component of the parasite that can be seen emerging from the host root during their reproductive season.
+The sweet smelling inflorescence above ground is visited by many species of ants that pollinate it.